emilyekstrum/cu-cpbs-7602/assignment01/README.md

 Data can be accessed from the provided zip files and extracted for usage or can be downloaded from GTEx site directly
 - to use zipped data, extract GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_tpm.gct.gz.zip
-- to download from GTEx site, download GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_tpm.gct.gz AND file from https://gtexportal.org/home/downloads/adult-gtex/bulk_tissue_expression
+- to download from GTEx site, download GTEx_Analysis_2017-06-05_v8_RNASeQCv1.1.9_gene_tpm.gct.gz file from https://gtexportal.org/home/downloads/adult-gtex/bulk_tissue_expression  **AND** GTEx_Analysis_v8_Annotations_SampleAttributesDS.txt from https://gtexportal.org/home/downloads/adult-gtex/metadata

 ## Usage